boyac/pyGamgee/README.md

     pip install -r requirements.txt
     ```

-    *(Create a `requirements.txt` file with the following dependencies, or adapt to your project's actual requirements)*
+    *(Create a `requirements.txt` file with the following dependencies, or adapt to your project's actual requirements.
+It is highly recommended to use a virtual environment.)*

     ```
-    langchain
-    langchain-community
-    langchain-ollama
-    faiss-cpu  # or faiss-gpu if you have a CUDA-enabled GPU pymupdf
+    langchain==0.1.11  # Or later, test for compatibility langchain-community==0.0.29 # Or later, test for compatibility langchain-ollama==0.0.8   # Or later, test for compatibility faiss-cpu==1.7.4       # Or faiss-gpu if you have a CUDA-enabled GPU pymupdf==1.23.18
-    tqdm
+    gradio==4.22.1 # Add Gradio
+    tqdm==4.66.2
     ```

 ## Usage

-1.  **Prepare your data:** Place the documents you want to use for question answering (e.g., PDF files) in a directory named `data`.
+1.  **Prepare your study materials:** Place your AICPA FAR study notes (in PDF format) in a directory named `data`.

 2.  **Configure the script:**

-    *   Modify the `data_dir` variable in the script to point to the correct directory containing your data files.
+    *   Modify the `data_dir` variable in the `tutor2.py` script (or your main script file) to point to the correct directory containing your study notes.
+Use an absolute path for reliability.
+Example: `data_dir = r"C:\Users\YourName\Documents\AICPA_FAR_Study"`
-    *   Ensure that Ollama is running with the desired model loaded.
-The default model is specified in the script (e.g., `deepseek-r1:1.5b`).
-You can change this to any model available in Ollama.
+    *   Ensure Ollama is running with your desired model loaded (e.g., `deepseek-r1:1.5b`).
+    *   *Optional:* Adjust the `chunk_size` and `chunk_overlap` parameters in the `CharacterTextSplitter` to optimize retrieval performance for your specific study materials.

 3.  **Run the script:**

     ```bash
-    python your_script_name.py
+    python tutor2.py
     ```

-    Replace `your_script_name.py` with the actual name of your Python script.
+    Replace `tutor2.py` with the actual name of your Python script.

-4.  **Ask questions:**  The script will load the data, create the FAISS index, and then prompt you to ask a question.
-The system will then provide an answer based on the retrieved information.
+4.  **Start Learning:** A Gradio interface will open in your web browser.
+Ask questions about AICPA FAR and receive answers based on your study notes!

 ## Code Overview

-*   **`tutor2.py`:**  The main script that handles data loading, embedding generation, FAISS indexing, and question answering.
-(Adjust this to your actual script name)
+*   **`tutor2.py`:** The main script that handles data loading, embedding generation, FAISS indexing, question answering, and the Gradio interface.
-*   **`data/`:** (example) Directory where your data files (e.g., PDF documents) are stored.
+*   **`data/`:** Directory where your AICPA FAR study notes (PDF documents) are stored. **Example file:** `far2024.pdf`
-*   **`faiss_index/`:** Directory where the FAISS index is saved (created automatically).
+*   **`faiss_index/`:** Directory where the FAISS index is saved (created automatically during the first run).
+This allows for faster loading on subsequent runs.

+## Troubleshooting

+*   **Slow Response Times:** This may occur for large local language models.
+Ensure you have enough free RAM available and consider using a smaller Ollama model.
+*   **Gradio Interface Not Loading:**  Make sure Gradio is installed correctly and that your web browser supports JavaScript.
+*   **Errors related to FAISS:** Ensure that `faiss-cpu` (or `faiss-gpu`) is correctly installed.
+*   **Ollama Related Issues:** Make sure `ollama serve` is always running in the background.

 ## Contributing

 Contributions are welcome!
-If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.
+If you find a bug, have an idea for a new feature, or want to improve the documentation, please open an issue or submit a pull request.

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with descriptive messages.
 4. Submit a pull request.

+Please see `CONTRIBUTING.md` for guidelines.

 ## License

-[Choose a License - e.g., MIT License]

-(Optional:  Include license details here or link to a LICENSE file)****
+This project is licensed under the MIT License - see the `LICENSE` file for details.